lukepate/logger/aritcle.md

+Todo:
+-[] Describing why we need logging more in the first section -[] Describe more about Morgan - writing errors to the console -[] Describe more about winston - writing errors to a file -[] Most details in the actual tutorial part
+-[] Updating Github

 # Adding Server Logs to your Node.js App

 # Why do we need  logging?

 Any serious application with active users needs to be maintained.
 Part of that  maintenance phase consists of  analyzing your application's activity for potential bugs.
 Effective logging in some cases may become the last line of defense

 Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and bring up some horror story.